edi-sipka/edi-sipka/README.md

-# Hello World :wave:
+# Hello :wave:
 <h2>I'm Edi Šipka! </h2>

 ## About me

-Master of business administration striving to become a full-stack developer.
+Full-Stack developer and business enthusiast with an MBA degree of 5+ years of experience in business development.
+Fluent in multiple languages, frameworks, and technologies to constantly learn new things and improve business organization goals.
+I have strong skills include PostgreSQL, Rails, React, and Redux.
 Currently full-stack student at [Microverse](https://www.microverse.org) and also the founder of [Svezafirmu.ba](https://www.svezafirmu.ba) (E-commerce business).
 I am a problem-solving type of guy, which is why coding is one of my passions. <br>
 I am also: ☕ lover 🏀 ex-national player 🐶 lover

 I occasionally blog how to start your own startup business.
 For sure will blog about my coding journey.